 Once you have set your default Finished Ceiling Height for Floor 1, you can always modify an individual room's Ceiling Height in its Room Specification dialog to be a different value.
 This is covered more in the next section.

 To change the height of all walls in a room

 Using the Select Objects tool, click inside of the room you want to have a different value than the Floor Defaults value, and click on the Open Object edit button.

 On the Structure panel of the Room Specification dialog:

 Once your desired value is set, click OK to apply this change.

 Repeat this process for any other remaining rooms in your plan that need to be set to a lowered ceiling height.

 A more detailed description of this dialog and settings can be located in the "Controlling Floor and Ceiling Heights" article linked in the Related Articles section below.

 To change the height of a single wall

 If you have already drawn these walls using the Wall tool, delete them and instead use Build> Wall> Straight Half Wall , then click and drag to create new half walls at the appropriate locations.

 Select one of the newly created Half Walls, and click on the Open Object edit button.

 On the Newels/Balusters panel of the Railing Specification dialog that displays, set the Railing Height to adjust the height of the half wall.

-In Home Designer Essentials, the Railing Height is set on the Rail Style panel, where you will also need to set the Railing Type to Solid to create a half wall in this version.
+In Home Designer Essentials, the Railing Height is set on the Rail Style panel, where you will also need to set the Railing Type to Solid to create a half wall.